dreamofwhy/FirstGitPractice/README.md

 8. `git commit -m “added an Author”`
 You can customize the commit message in this step

-9. `git push upstream AddAuthors_PUNetID` Push the commits from AddAuthors branch to upstream.
+9. `git push origin AddAuthors_PUNetID` Push the commits from AddAuthors branch to `origin`.  **Also:** Generate a pull request from your web browser.

 10. Go look at your pull request on the AddAuthors_PUNetID branch in cs360f14/FirstGitPractice.
-You can press the green "Compare & pull request" button to create a pull request.

 11. Now I want you to change the Author's name to either ALL CAPS or all lowercase letters.
 Use Geany to do this locally.